-- Substitute regular yogurt, buttermilk, or milk for the Greek yogurt, if desired.
+- Substitute regular yogurt, sour cream, buttermilk, or milk for the Greek yogurt, if desired.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.